cometbft/cometbft/docs/core/mempool.md

 out of order.
 So if a node receives `tx3`, then `tx1`, it can reject `tx3` and then accept `tx1`.
 The sender can then retry sending `tx3`, which should probably be rejected until the node has seen `tx2`.

+## 2. Nop

+This essentially disables all mempool related functionality in CometBFT.
+The ABCI application becomes responsible for storing, disseminating and proposing transactions.
+The concrete design is up to the ABCI developers.